 Students will get the opportunity to study elements from animal care, countryside and the environment, floristry, horticulture, wildlife and habitats.

 This course is for young people aged 16 to 18 (or 19 to 24 year olds with an EHCP) with a willingness to work outdoors and an interest in the land-based courses we offer.
-We also accept young people aged 14-16 who are home schooled on this programme.
-Potential students will be invited for an interview that will include an assessment of literacy and numeracy.
+We also accept young people aged 14 -16 on a part-time basis who are attending school and wish to experience a land-based curriculum one to two days per week as part of their transition into further education.
+This must be agreed and arranged in advance with the relevant department within the College and approved by the school.
+We also accept home-schooled students who have turned 16 on 31 August in the year they wish to study on this programme.
+Potential students will be invited for an interview that will include a literacy and numeracy assessment.

 You will learn